-The 2018 Pillar III disclosures report (Report) of the Company sets out both quantitative and qualitative information required in accordance with Part 8 'Disclosures by Institutions' of the CRR.
+The 2019 Pillar III disclosures report (the Report) of the Company sets out both quantitative and qualitative information required in accordance with Part 8 'Disclosures by Institutions' of the CRR.
 Articles 431 to 455 of the Capital Requirements Regulation (CRR) specify the Pillar III framework requirements.
 The Report provides information on the capital structure, capital adequacy, risk exposures, and risk weighted assets of the Company.
-The Report is prepared and published annually in accordance with Articles 13 and 433 of CRR.
+The Report is prepared and published annually in conjunction with the date of publication of the financial statements and in accordance with Articles 13 and 433 of CRR.

 In determining the frequency of the disclosure, the Company took into consideration that the risk profile of the Company does not fluctuate significantly in a six-month period and that the Pillar III disclosures should be prepared in accordance with financial reports to allow users to assess the risk of the Company.
+In respect to the obligation for the year ending on 31st December 2019, the Company has noted the extension of the remittance date of the annual audited financial statements up to 31st of July 2020.